truenas/ixdiagnose/docs/artifacts/artfacts.md

 # Artifacts
 path: **ixdiagnose/artifacts**

-### Overview
+## Overview
-The artifacts help to copy system logs and files in to the debug that are generated automatically by the system and can be used to gain insight into the system's performance, problems, etc.
+The artifacts help to copy system logs and files into the debug that are generated automatically by the system and can be used to gain insight into the system's performance, problems, etc.

 Currently, there are two types of artifacts available in **iXdiagnose**: